Lasting power of attorney

 What happens next

-After you’ve sent the forms and any fees, you’ll be contacted by OPG or the Court of Protection within 5 days.
+After you’ve sent the forms and any fees, you’ll be contacted by OPG or the Court of Protection.
 They’ll tell you if:

 - they’re going to stop the registration